-These parameters can be set in the zenaudit.xml file in the <conf folder>\datamodel folder, where the format of the entry is <entry key="paramater name">parameter value</entry>.
+These parameters can be set in the zenaudit.xml file in the <conf folder>\datamodel folder, where the format of the entry is <entry key="parameter name">parameter value</entry>.

-To calculate the required number of audit database connections, follow the same model as that shown at the end of "ZENworks Database Connection Pool Parameters (zdm.xml)" on page 82.
+To calculate the required number of audit database connections, follow the same model as that shown at the end of "ZENworks Database Connection Pool Parameters (zdm.xml)" on page 80.

-4.1.5 Tuning the Threads Allocated to Loader Storer Processes
+Tuning the Threads Allocated to Loader Storer Processes

-In ZENworks 11 SP3 you can tune each of the processes responsible to store data (status, audit, patch, inventory) by increasing or decreasing the number of threads allocated to the process.
+You can tune each of the processes responsible to store data (status, audit, patch, inventory) by increasing or decreasing the number of threads allocated to the process.
 If you have more threads, it means that the server will attempt to store more items in parallel.
 In most cases, the default values should be acceptable.
 However, if you find that you are seeing a backlog of files in the collection folder on the server, consider increasing these values.